Panama police detain 92 migrants entering country by boat - NewsBreak

 Panama police detain 92 migrants entering country by boat

-PANAMA CITY, June 9 (Reuters) - Over 90 migrants, mostly Venezuelans and Ecuadorians, were detained by Panamanian police after trying to enter the country by boat, Panama's National Border Service (SENAFRONT) said on Thursday.
+PANAMA CITY (Reuters) - Over 90 migrants, mostly Venezuelans and Ecuadorians, were detained by Panamanian police after trying to enter the country by boat, Panama’s National Border Service (SENAFRONT) said on Thursday.

 The group, 92 in total, was the largest ever found in SENAFRONT’s jurisdiction, it said.